Ekenäs IF

 Ekenäs Idrottsförening (abbreviated EIF or Ekenäs IF) is a sports club from Ekenäs, Raseborg in Finland.
 EIF was formed in 1905 and they are one of the oldest clubs in the south-west of Finland.
-The men's football first team currently plays in the Ykkönen (First Division).
-Their home ground is at the Ekenäs Centrumplan in Ekenäs.
+The men's football first team currently plays in the Ykkösliiga, after the relegation from the Veikkausliiga in 2024.
+Their home ground is at the Ekenäs Sparbank Arena, formerly known as "Ekenäs Centrumplan" in Ekenäs.
 The Chairman of EIF is Peter Haglund.

 The club currently has sections covering football, handball, floorball and disc golf.
 EIF's athletics section set up Karis IK and from 1 January 2009, simultaneously with a municipal merger, transferred its activities to the new IF Raseborg club.
+Ekenäs is one of the few towns in Swedish-speaking area to have had a team in the top division.

 History

 Ekenäs Idrottsförening has a long football history which reached its pinnacle with one season in the highest division, the Mestaruussarja (Championship), back in 1933.
 They have also had 8 seasons in the Suomisarjaa (Finland League) which at that time was the second tier of Finnish football in 1938–39 and 1946/47–51.

 EIF have had five periods covering 26 seasons in the Kakkonen (Second Division), the third tier of Finnish football from 1975 to 1976, 1981–88, 1991–92, 1994–98 and 2002 to the current day.

 EIF has a thriving junior section with a large number of teams.

 A new highest ever attendance for an EIF match was made in 2013 when 2,014 people attended the home game with FC Jazz.
 The old record was from 1975 when 1,625 people attended the home game with HAIK.

-EIF made history in March 2018 by qualifying for the Semi-final of the Finnish Cup for the first time, beating FC Haka 2-1 at home.
+EIF made history in March 2018 by qualifying for the Semi-final of the Finnish Cup for the first time, beating FC Haka 2–1 at home.